AlexanderArgyriou/VoiceRecognision/README.md

 * The Application can interact and respond to specific commands either by text or synthesize an audio answer.
 * U can train the app and add more commands.
 * A .txt file holds all the commands.
+* There is a video tutorial(Example.rar) which shows how the application works.